pingcap/tidb-operator/en/get-started.md

     basic-pd-0                        1/1     Running           0          29s
     ```

     Wait until all pods for all services have been started.
-As soon as you see pods of each type (`-pd`, `-tikv`, and `-tidb`) and all are in the "Running" state, you can hit Ctrl-C to get back to the command line and go on to [connect to your TiDB Cluster](#connect-to-tidb)!
+As soon as you see pods of each type (`-pd`, `-tikv`, and `-tidb`) and all are in the "Running" state, you can hit Ctrl-C to get back to the command line and go on to [connect to your TiDB cluster](#connect-to-tidb)!

     Expected output: